Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 Hull's drive-reduction theory originated from his integration of various theories and concepts from prominent scientists.
 Anchored in the principle of homeostasis, the theory suggests that motivation is driven by the desire to satisfy internal psychological needs and achieve a state of equilibrium.

-The drive-reduction theory offers an explanation for human behavior by focusing on the role of internal drives and the motivation to satisfy them.
-According to this theory, individuals are motivated to engage in behaviors that reduce or satisfy their biological needs to achieve a state of homeostasis.
+The drive-reduction theory offers an explanation for human behaviour by focusing on the role of internal drives and the motivation to satisfy them.
+According to this theory, individuals are motivated to engage in behaviours that reduce or satisfy their biological needs to achieve a state of homeostasis.

 For example, when experiencing hunger, an individual is motivated to seek food to satisfy this primary drive.